Yana-Aleksieva/ShareIT/README.md

 ## Motivation

-I wanted to create something useful and related to education.
-As a teacher i wanted to crate a place where teachers and students can create and make test.
+I wanted to create something useful and related to education,  a place where teachers and students can create and make test.

 ## Technologies: